textmagic/textmagic-rest-php-v2/docs/Api/TextMagicApi.md

 );
 $text = "\"Test message test\""; // string | Message text.
 Required if **template_id** is not set.
 $templateId = 1; // int | Template used instead of message text.
 Required if **text** is not set.
 $sendingTime = 1565606455; // int | DEPRECATED, consider using sendingDateTime and sendingTimezone parameters instead: Optional (required with rrule set).
-Message sending time in unix timestamp format.
+Message sending time is in unix timestamp format.
 Default is now.
-$sendingDateTime = "\"2020-05-27 13:02:33\""; // string | Sending time in Y-m-d H:i:s format (e.g. 2016-05-27 13:02:33).
-This time is relative to sendingTimezone.
+$sendingDateTime = "\"2020-05-27 13:02:33\""; // string | Sending time is in Y-m-d H:i:s format (e.g. 2016-05-27 13:02:33).
+This time is relative to the sendingTimezone.
-$sendingTimezone = "\"America/Buenos_Aires\""; // string | ID or ISO-name of timezone used for sending when sendingDateTime parameter is set.
-E.g. if you specify sendingDateTime = \\\"2016-05-27 13:02:33\\\" and sendingTimezone = \\\"America/Buenos_Aires\\\", your message will be sent at May 27, 2016 13:02:33 Buenos Aires time, or 16:02:33 UTC.
-Default is account timezone.
+$sendingTimezone = "\"America/Buenos_Aires\""; // string | The ID or ISO-name of the timezone used for sending when the sendingDateTime parameter is set, e.g. if you specify sendingDateTime = \\\"2016-05-27 13:02:33\\\" and sendingTimezone = \\\"America/Buenos_Aires\\\", your message will be sent on May 27, 2016 13:02:33 Buenos Aires time, or 16:02:33 UTC.
+Default is the account timezone.
-$contacts = "\"1,2,3,4\""; // string | Comma separated array of contact resources id message will be sent to.
+$contacts = "\"1,2,3,4\""; // string | Comma-separated array of contact resources id message will be sent to.
-$lists = "\"1,2,3,4\""; // string | Comma separated array of list resources id message will be sent to.
+$lists = "\"1,2,3,4\""; // string | Comma-separated array of list resources id message will be sent to.
-$phones = "\"447860021130,447860021131\""; // string | Comma separated array of E.164 phone numbers message will be sent to.
+$phones = "\"447860021130,447860021131\""; // string | Comma-separated array of E.164 phone numbers message will be sent to.
 $cutExtra = 0; // int | Should sending method cut extra characters which not fit supplied partsCount or return 400 Bad request response instead.
-$partsCount = 6; // int | Maximum message parts count (TextMagic allows sending 1 to 6 message parts).
+$partsCount = 6; // int | Maximum message parts count (TextMagic allows sending of 1 to 6 message parts).
 $referenceId = 1; // int | Custom message reference id which can be used in your application infrastructure.
-$from = "\"Test Sender ID\""; // string | One of allowed Sender ID (phone number or alphanumeric sender ID).
-If specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
+$from = "\"Test Sender ID\""; // string | One of the allowed Sender ID (phone number or alphanumeric sender ID).
+If the specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
 See [Get timezones](http://docs.textmagictesting.com/#tag/Sender-IDs).
-$rule = "\"FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1\""; // string | iCal RRULE parameter to create recurrent scheduled messages.
-When used, sendingTime is mandatory as start point of sending.
+$rule = "\"FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1\""; // string | An iCal RRULE parameter to create recurrent scheduled messages.
+When used, sendingTime is mandatory as the start point of sending.
 See https://www.textmagic.com/free-tools/rrule-generator for format details.
-$createChat = 0; // int | Should sending method try to create new Chat(if not exist) with specified recipients.
+$createChat = 0; // int | Should the sending method try to create new Chat(if not exist) with specified recipients?
 $tts = 0; // int | Send Text to Speech message.
-$local = 0; // int | Treat phone numbers passed in \\'phones\\' field as local.
+$local = 0; // int | Treat phone numbers passed in the \\'phones\\' field as local.
-$localCountry = "\"US\""; // string | 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
-Default is account country.
+$localCountry = "\"US\""; // string | The 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
+Default is the account country.

 try {
     $result = $apiInstance->getMessagePreview($text, $templateId, $sendingTime, $sendingDateTime, $sendingTimezone, $contacts, $lists, $phones, $cutExtra, $partsCount, $referenceId, $from, $rule, $createChat, $tts, $local, $localCountry);